AllThingsSmitty/allthingssmitty.github.io/_posts/2017-01-30-nope-nope-nope-line-height-is-unitless.md

 You should always specify `line-height` as a [unitless number](https://developer.mozilla.org/en-US/docs/Web/CSS/line-height#Prefer_unitless_numbers_for_line-height_values){:rel="external"} (say this into the mirror five times).
 That way descendent elements that specify a different font size will inherit _that_ number instead of a fixed line height.

 By making the line height unitless, the browser preserves the `font-size`/`line-height` ratio even if the font size changes.
-For example, the line height for the body will be `32px` (for the browser's default `16px` font size), but the line height for the heading's `32px` font will increase to `64px`.
+For example, the line height for the browser's default `16px` font size will be `32px`, but the line height for the heading's `32px` font will increase to `64px`.

 Hopefully this helped explain the proper way to use `line-height`.
 If you're still using a length or percentage value, strongly consider switching to a unitless number.
 This will give you greater control over your website's text.